 Audio Quality (Bit Depth and Sample Rate): high bit depth and sample rates

-Phantom Power: built-in
+Phantom Power: available

 Focusrite Scarlett 18i20 4th Gen USB Audio Interface, for Multitrack Recording, Music Production and Podcasting — High-Fidelity, Studio Quality Recording, and All the Software You Need to Record